-Council will work closely with other key land managers (e.g. Department of National Parks, Sport and Racing and Department of Natural Resources Mines and Energy, HQ Plantations and Seqwater) to ensure an integrated approach to outdoor recreation opportunity management.
+Council will work closely with other key land managers (e.g. Queensland Parks and Wildlife Services, Department of Agriculture and Fisheries (Forestry), Seqwater, HQ Plantations) to ensure an integrated approach to outdoor recreation opportunity management.

-Outdoor recreation infrastructure and services will be developed in consultation with various stakeholders (including, land holders, Traditional Owners, Peak Bodies and regulatory bodies) to identify the needs of, and reduce the risk and potential conflict between different activities, land purposes and users.
+Outdoor recreation infrastructure and services will be developed in consultation with various interest groups to identify the needs of, and reduce the risk and potential conflict between different activities and users.